WKHarmon/led-sectional/docs/kit.md

 3. [Buyer programs, with an included ambient light sensor](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=67RASVCG8DK5A)
     * This includes an added ambient light sensor so the map can be program to automatically turn off when the ambient lights are off.
 I would recommend ONLY adding the light sensor if you plan to put the map in a room where the light will be disruptive at night as this will not significantly impact power usage.

+**An important note:** I'm not trying to make a profit on these so I am selling these very close to cost.
+As you can imagine, there's a fair bit of effort involved in putting them together.
+If you like your kit once you receive it, I would appreciate it if you considered giving a tax deductible donation to the [Upwind Foundation](https://www.upwindscholarship.com/) in my honor.

 ## About the Kit
 The kit includes the following:
 * Wemos D1 Mini micro-controller